 G05H05 Media Arts I- In this course, students will learn to integrate traditional art forms through the integration of technology.
-They will develop both their artistic abilities and technology skills.
+They will develop both their artistic abilities and technological skills.
 This course will focus on foundational technical and expressive skills and understanding in media arts necessary to solve assigned problems or prepare assigned repertoire for presentation.
 They will understand media arts to be an important form of personal realization and well-being and make connections between media arts, history, culture, and other learning.
 Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No

 G05H06 Media Arts II- In this course, students will identify and solve media arts problems based on their interests or for a particular purpose.
 They will conduct research to inform artistic decisions and create and refine media arts productions that demonstrate technical proficiency, personal communication, and expression.
-They will use media arts for personal realization and well-being and have the necessary skills for participation media arts beyond the school environment.
+They will use media arts for personal realization and well-being and have the necessary skills for participation in media arts beyond the school environment.
 Grade Level:10-12 Prerequisite Course: Media Arts I Teacher Recommendation Needed: Yes Minimum Credit:0.5 Maximum Credit:1.0 NCAA Approved: No

-G05H07 Media Arts III- In this course, students will independently identify challenging media arts problems based on their interests or for specific purposes and bring creativity and insight to finding artistic solutions.
+G05H07 Media Arts III- In this course, students will independently identify challenging media arts problems based on their interests or specific purposes and bring creativity and insight to finding artistic solutions.
 Students will become adept in using at least one art form as an effective avenue for personal communication, demonstrating a higher level of technical and expressive proficiency characteristic of honors or college level work.
 They will develop their personal strengths and apply strategies to overcome personal challenges as media arts learners.
 They will become capable of taking a leadership role in arts activities within and beyond the school environment.
-Grade Level: 11-12 Prerequisite Course: Media Arts I -II Teacher Recommendation Needed: Yes Minimum Credit:0.5 Maximum Credit:1.0 NCAA Approved: No
+Grade Level: 11-12 Prerequisite Course: Media Arts I -II Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 1.0 NCAA Approved: No functions; choosing and evaluating a range of subject matter, symbols and ideas; understanding the visual arts in relation to history and cultures; reflecting upon and assessing the characteristics and merits of their work and the work of others; and making connections between visual arts and other disciplines.
+Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No

-G05H08 Visual Art I - This elective course offers students studio experiences in drawing, painting, and two- and three-dimensional design with an emphasis on art elements.
-It is based on the National Standards for Art Education: understanding and applying media, techniques and processes; using knowledge of structures and functions; choosing and evaluating a range of subject matter, symbols and ideas; understanding the visual arts in relation to history and cultures; reflecting upon and assessing the characteristics and merits of their work and the work of others; and making connections between visual arts and other disciplines.
-Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit:1.0 NCAA Approved: No
+G05H08 Visual Art I - This elective course offers students studio experience in drawing, painting, and two- and three-dimensional design with an emphasis on art elements.
+It is based on the National Standards for Art Education: understanding and applying media, techniques and processes; using knowledge of structures and